affinda/affinda-python/docs/sync_operations.md

 - `ordering` (`list[str or ~affinda.models.Get8ItemsItem]`): Sort the result set.
 A "-" at the beginning denotes DESC sort, e.g.
 -created_dt.
 Sort by multiple fields is supported.
 Default value is None.
 - `include_data` (`bool`): By default, this endpoint returns only the meta data of the documents.
-Set this to ``true`` will return the detailed data that was parsed, at a performance cost.
+Set this to ``true`` will return a summary of the data that was parsed.
+If you want to retrieve the full set of data for a document, use the ``GET /documents/{identifier}`` endpoint.
 Default value is None.
 - `exclude` (`list[str]`): Exclude some documents from the result.
 Default value is None.
 - `in_review` (`bool`): Exclude documents that are currently being reviewed.
 Default value is None.